Sidestep the Pitfalls: 15 CDK Common Mistakes & How to Avoid Them

 The AWS Cloud Development Kit (AWS CDK) is a framework for defining cloud resources in code and provisioning them through AWS CloudFormation.
 While it simplifies many aspects of defining cloud resources, there are still potential pitfalls or AWS-CDK Common Mistakes that users might encounter.
-Here are some of the common mistakes:

-Pinning CDK Versions:
+#1: Pinning CDK Versions:

 • Given the rapid pace of development in CDK, there can be breaking changes between versions.
-It’s a good practice to pin the versions of CDK libraries in your package.json or equivalent to ensure consistent behavior.
+It’s a good practice to pin the versions of CDK libraries in your package.json Or equivalent to ensure consistent behavior.

 TypeScript